 - 1. The forest is referred to as 'mother' and 'father' because it provides everything that parents provide-shelter, sustenance, security, and stability. - 2. '...Forest, my father, trace me my roots...' suggests that forests are our forefathers and have been there from the beginning of life. - 3.
-Answers will vary. - 4. '...You glide like a snake...' suggests that paths in the forest are not straight. - 5. "...Forest the ground where I place my tread/Where I breathe my being and pillow my head..." suggests the speaker likes to spend his waking and sleeping time in the forest. - 6.
-'Forest, my mother, feel me your fruit ... spread me your shade'. suggests forests provide physical and emotional comfort. - 7.
+Answers will vary. - 4. '...You glide like a snake...' suggests that paths in the forest are not straight. - 5. "...Forest the ground where I place my tread/Where I breathe my being and pillow my head..." suggests the speaker likes to spend his waking and sleeping time in the forest. - 'Forest, my mother, feel me your fruit ... spread me your shade'. suggests forests provide physical and emotional comfort. - 7.
 The speaker is saying that people and forests are interdependent.
 Without forests, which give us food, shelter and protection, human beings would be helpless and deprived.
 I agree with the speaker. - 8.
-Answers will vary. - 9.
-'You glide like a snake...'
+Answers will vary.

 - 1. The teacher should guide the students to potential sources of information. - 2.
-The poem does not need to ryhme, but is should be grammatically and syntactically accurate.
+The poem need not ryhme, but is should be grammatically and syntactically accurate.